James Zangari

 James Zangari (March 30, 1929 – February 15, 2011) was an American politician who served in the New Jersey General Assembly from the 28th Legislative District from 1980 to 1996.

-Boran and raised in Newark, Zangari served in Japan with the United States Army during the Korean War.
+Born and raised in Newark, Zangari served in Japan with the United States Army during the Korean War.
 He won his first political office in 1977, when he won a seat on the Essex County Board of Chosen Freeholders.